Typhoon Prapiroon (2018)

-Typhoon Prapiroon (พระพิรุณ), known in the Philippines as Severe Tropical Storm Florita, was a Category 1 typhoon that worsened the floods in Japan and also caused impacts in neighboring South Korea in early-July 2018.
+Typhoon Prapiroon, (Note: The name Prapiroon (Thai: พระพิรุณ, [pʰraʔ˦˥ pʰi˦˥(ʔ) run˧]) was contributed by Thailand and refers to Varuna, a Hindu god of sea and rain, in Thai.) known in the Philippines as Severe Tropical Storm Florita, was a Category 1 typhoon that worsened the floods in Japan and also caused impacts in neighboring South Korea in early July 2018.
 The storm formed from an area of low pressure near the Philippines and strengthened to a typhoon before entering the Sea of Japan.
 The seventh named storm and the first typhoon of the annual typhoon season.
-Prapiroon originated from a low-pressure area far off the coast of Northern Luzon on June 28.
+Prapiroon originated from a low-pressure area west of Okinotorishima on June 28.
 Tracking westwards, it rapidly upgraded into a tropical storm, receiving the name Prapiroon due to favorable conditions in the Philippine Sea on the next day.

 Prapiroon had a good upper-level flow despite the presence of dry air, which typically hindered its development.
 The tropical storm shifted more northwestward heading towards the Ryukyu Islands.
 JMA upgraded into a severe tropical storm on July 1 and left PAR on that day also.
 As it moves towards Japan, Prapiroon crosses through the island of Kume in the Ryukyu Islands.
 Prapiroon later further intensified as a category-1 typhoon.
 Shortly after reaching peak intensity, Prapiroon weakened into a tropical storm after passing closely between Japan and the Korean Peninsula.
 It then turned extratropical on July 5 before dissipating on the following day.

+Prapiroon brought heavy rain and strong winds to southwestern Japan.
+Moisture transported northward by the typhoon later interacted with a frontal system, enhancing precipitation across Kyushu, Shikoku, and western and central Honshu, leading to widespread, devastating floods and mudflows.